tumagonx/nwjs_docs_old/Save-persistent-data-in-app.md

 ## StoreDB

 [StoreDB](https://github.com/djyde/StoreDB) is a local database **based on localStorage**.
-It makes you can use localStorage to store complex data by providing MongoDB-Style APIs and using concepts like `collection`, `document`, etc.
+It allows the use of localStorage to store complex data by providing MongoDB-Style APIs and using concepts like `collection`, `document`, etc.

 It is super simple and friendly to store data as below: